bhushcodes/deadblogs/README.md

 If port 3000 is in use, stop the conflicting process (`lsof -i :3000` → `kill <pid>`), or run with `PORT=3001 npm start`.

-## 8. Keep Secrets Safe
+## 4. Keep Environment Variables Private

 - Do **not** commit `.env`; keep only `.env.example` in Git.
-- If credentials get exposed, rotate them (change DB password, update `.env`, re-seed if necessary).
+- If secrets ever leak, rotate them immediately (change DB password, update `.env`, etc.).

-- The admin username/password live solely in `.env`; treat them like any other secret.
+> Any database and admin configuration stays local—update your `.env` privately with those values.

-## 9. Useful Scripts
+## 5. Useful Scripts

 | Command           | Description                           |
 | ----------------- | ------------------------------------- |